filippo-orru/personal-site-hugo/content/about-me.md

 My name's Filippo and I'm currently {{< age-years 2001-07-25 />}} years old.
 This is my hub for showcasing my latest personal projects, blog articles, and attempts at art.

 ## Hobbies & interests
-I usually live in Graz, Austria, but now that I have completed my Bachelor's degree, I'm work-traveling through Southeast Asia for five months.
-I started in November 2022 and will be back by March 2023.
-In my free time I like going rock climbing, coding my personal projects, and going out with friends.
+I live in Graz, Austria.
+After completing my Bachelor's degree in October 2022, I work-traveled through Southeast Asia for five months.
+In my free time I like going rock climbing, coding my personal projects, and spending time with my friends.
+I also regularly fall down a rabbit holes for two to four weeks.
+When I emerge, I've usually learned a new programming language or how some obscure technology works.

 ## Experience